eileenwang1/Python-Prolog-Interpreter/README.md

 ## Next steps:
- * add meaningful labels for vertices (goal?)
- * clean the workflow, specify commands in makefile
- * deal with edge cases
-   - more complex cases (test3): two unviable solutions are not eliminated from the graph
-   - cases where the interpreter returns false (test2), or is beyond its capacity in solving (test4, as this interpreter does not support recursive calls)
  * readability for graph plots (orientation, position of labels, etc.)
- * dynamnic plotting?

 # April 9 Update
 limitation: does not support recursion.